This section sets out the responsibilities of the College and its employees in relation to research.

 - All data and documentation associated with the study are available at the request of the RGIT, NHS Trusts and external inspection authorities (where applicable).

-To be responsible for the day-to-day aspects of a clinical study.
+Researchers are responsible for the day-to-day aspects of a clinical study, which includes:

-- Ensuring research you undertake follows the current version of the agreed protocol (or proposal).
+- Ensuring research they undertake follows the current version of the agreed protocol (or proposal).

 - Helping care professionals to ensure their patients receive appropriate care whilst involved in research.